tgenaitay/wagon-events-dashboard/README.md

 1. Run a local server with port 8000 and open this dashboard on http://localhost:8000/.

-If you don't have the `serve` alias, you can make one here:
+If you don't have the `serve` alias, you can create it this way:

 `alias serve='ruby -run -e httpd . -p 8000'  # Or python -m SimpleHTTPServer :)`